FiveYellowMice/curly-turtle/README.md

 For example, if you add `--baseurl /google/IQXuB6IbPUg9ca4O` to the command line, you can only access Curly Turtle with address `https://you-server-ip:8081/google/IQXuB6IbPUg9ca4O/`.

+## Configuration

+You can also use a configuration file to set `address`, `port`, `baseurl`, `sslkey` and `sslcert`.
+Pass `-c` or `--config` option with the path of the configuration file to use it.

+The configuration file must be in [YaML](http://yaml.org/) format.
+For example, create a coniguration file in `/etc/curly-turtle/master.yml` with the following content:

+	address: 127.0.0.1
+	port: 8080
+	baseurl: /eqBT7AGJLpIu17s0
+	sslkey: /etc/ssl/domain.key
+	sslcert: /etc/ssl/domain.crt

+Then run the command `curly-turtle -c /etc/curly-turtle/master.yml`, it will listen on address 127.0.0.1, port 8080, use `/eqBT7AGJLpIu17s0` as baseurl, load SSL private key in `/etc/ssl/domain.key` and load SSL certificate in `/etc/ssl/domain.crt`.

+If one option is omitted, the default value will be used.

 ## License

 	This program is free software: you can redistribute it and/or modify